-Most types of dwarfism are known as skeletal dysplasias, which are conditions of abnormal bone growth.
-They're divided into two types: short-trunk and short-limb dysplasias.
-People with short-trunk dysplasia have a shortened trunk with more average-sized limbs, whereas those with short-limb dysplasia have an average-sized trunk but shortened arms and legs.
+Most types of dwarfism are known as skeletal dysplasia, which are conditions of abnormal bone growth.
+They're divided into two types: short-trunk and short-limb dwarfism.
+People with short-trunk dwarfism have a shortened trunk with more average-sized limbs, whereas those with short-limb dwarfism have an average-sized trunk but shortened arms and legs.

-By far, the most common skeletal dysplasia is achondroplasia, a short-limb dysplasia that occurs in about 1 of every 15,000 to 40,000 babies born of all races and ethnicities.
+By far, the most common skeletal dysplasia is achondroplasia, a short-limb dwarfism that happens in about 1 of every 15,000 to 40,000 babies born of all races and ethnicities.
 It can be caused by a spontaneous mutation in a gene called FGFR3, or a child can inherit a change in this gene from a parent who also has achondroplasia.

 People with achondroplasia have a relatively long trunk and shortened upper parts of their arms and legs.
 They may share other features as well, such as a larger head with a prominent forehead, a flattened bridge of the nose, shortened hands and fingers, and reduced muscle tone.
 The average adult height for someone with achondroplasia is a little over 4 feet.

-Spondyloepiphyseal dysplasias (SED) refers to a group of various short-trunk skeletal conditions that occurs in about 1 in 95,000 babies.
-Along with achondroplasia and diastrophic dysplasia, it is one of the most common forms of dwarfism.
-In some forms, a lack of growth in the trunk area may not become apparent until the child is between 5 and 10 years old; other forms are apparent at birth.
-Kids with this disorder also might have clubfeet, cleft palate, and a barrel-chested appearance.
+Spondyloepiphyseal dysplasias (SED) refers to a group of various short-trunk skeletal conditions.
+Along with achondroplasia and diastrophic dysplasia, it is one of the more common types of dwarfism.
+In one type of SED, the lack of growth in the trunk area may not become apparent until the child is school age; other forms are apparent at birth.
+Kids with this disorder also might have clubfeet, cleft palate, and vision and/or hearing issues.

-In general, dwarfism caused by skeletal dysplasias results in what is known as disproportionate short stature — meaning the limbs and the trunk are not the same proportionally as those of typically-statured people.
+In general, dwarfism caused by skeletal dysplasias results in what is known as disproportionate short stature — meaning the limbs and the trunk are not of the same proportion as those of typically-statured people.